 Energy generated by the Kettle Falls Generating Station became qualified biomass energy under the EIA beginning January 1, 2016.
-All United States sourced wood waste fuel used at the Kettle Falls Generating Station satisfies the requirements to be "biomass energy" under the EIA, in part because old growth timber is not harvested in any of the applicable areas of the United States.
-Avista engaged an independent entity, KPMG, to review the sources of Canadian wood waste fuel supply serving the Kettle Falls Generating Station in order to determine the amount of biomass energy that is supplied from Canadian sources.
+All United States-sourced wood waste fuel used at Kettle Falls satisfies the requirements to be "biomass energy" under the EIA, in part because old growth timber is not harvested in any of the applicable areas of the United States.
+Avista engaged an independent entity, the accounting firm KPMG, to review the sources of Canadian wood waste fuel supply serving the Kettle Falls Generating Station in order to determine the amount of biomass energy that is supplied from Canadian sources.
 The work papers contain a calculation of the amount of qualifying biomass energy generated by the Kettle Falls Generating Station, and Appendix D - Biomass Methodology Report shows the calculation of the Canadian wood waste fuel component that satisfies the requirements to be "biomass energy".

-There are three additional solar projects listed in Appendix A because they are eligible resources under the EIA.
-However, the Boulder Community Solar, Rathdrum Solar and Adams-Neilson Solar Farm projects are assigned to the Community Solar, Buck-A-Block and Solar Select voluntary renewable programs.
-All RECs generated by these three resources are retired on behalf of the customers who choose to participate in these voluntary programs.
-The Community Solar program ends on June 30, 2020 and the RECs generated after that date will be available to meet Avista's EIA goals.
+There are two additional solar projects listed in Appendix A because they are eligible resources under the EIA.
+However, the Rathdrum Solar and Adams-Neilson Solar Farm projects are assigned to the My Clean Energy (formerly Buck-A-Block) and Solar Select voluntary renewable programs.
+All RECs generated by these two resources are retired on behalf of the customers who choose to participate in these voluntary programs.